 After filing for divorce in WA, you are required to notify your spouse of the filing, and this is known as the Service of Process – or as serving your spouse.
 This service involves having copies of all the divorce documents delivered to your spouse (known as the non-filing spouse).
 There are several means of accomplishing this task:

 If you and your spouse are moving forward toward divorce amicably or reasonably amicably, you’ll likely employ a waiver of service, which means your divorcing spouse will sign a form acknowledging that he or she received a copy of the filing.
 If a waiver isn’t in the cards, you’ll need to choose between a process server or a sheriff’s constable.
 While the constable is less costly, a process server can typically get the job done far more quickly, which is beneficial if you are motivated to expedite the process.

-If you’re ready to begin the divorce process, the dedicated Bellevue divorce attorneys at Citadel Family Law have considerable experience helping clients like you successfully navigate the divorce process and obtain terms that help protect their best interests.
-We’re on your side, so please don’t hesitate to contact or call us at 206-790-6430 today.
+If you’re ready to begin the divorce process, the dedicated Bellevue divorce attorneys at the Aberdeen Law Firm have considerable experience helping clients like you successfully navigate the divorce process and obtain terms that help protect their best interests.
+We’re on your side, so please don’t hesitate to contact or call us at (425) 363-9877 today.